Brian Bogusevic: Chicago Cubs

 On November 21, 2012, Bogusevic signed a minor league deal with the Chicago Cubs.
 He was allocated to the minors on March 22, 2013, in spite of hitting .410 in spring training.
 The fifth outfielder was Dave Sappelt, who won the job because of his platooning ability.
 He was the Iowa Cubs Opening Day first baseman and went 3–5 with an RBI and a run in his debut.
 Through April, he was hitting .420 with 10 RBI and 16 runs.
 Through May he was hitting .367 with 5 HR, 20 RBI and 32 runs.
 On June 25, Bogusevic was called up by Chicago.
 At the time, Bogusevic was hitting .319 with 10 HR, 32 RBI and 50 runs in 78 games with Iowa.
 He made his Chicago debut on June 26, going 2–4 with a walk.
 When Ryan Sweeney went on the disabled list with fracture ribs, Bogusevic took over in center field.
 However, on July 14, Bogusevic suffered an injury of his own, and was replaced by Junior Lake.
 After rehabbing in Arizona, Bogusevic returned on August 19, replacing the recently traded David DeJesus.
 Bogusevic was splitting time with Darnell McDonald in left field with Lake in center field, but when Sweeney returned on September 1, he pushed Lake to left field, and Lake and Bogusevic split time there.
 In 47 games with Chicago, Bogusevic hit .273 with 6 HR, 16 RBI and 18 runs.

 Miami Marlins

-On December 12, 2013, the Cubs traded Bogusevic to the Miami Marlins for outfielder Justin Ruggiano.
-He was designated for assignment on March 30, 2014.
-Bogusevic elected free agency in October 2014.
+On December 12, 2013, the Cubs traded Bogusevic to the Miami Marlins in exchange for outfielder Justin Ruggiano.
+Bogusevic was designated for assignment on March 30, 2014.
+He played in 82 games for the rookie–level Gulf Coast League Marlins and Triple–A New Orleans Zephyrs, slashing .263/.352/.420 with seven home runs, 36 RBI, and six stolen bases.
+Bogusevic elected free agency on October 6.

 Philadelphia Phillies

 On November 1, 2014, Bogusevic signed a minor-league contract with the Philadelphia Phillies.
-He split between the 2015 season between the AAA Lehigh Valley IronPigs and the Phillies.
-Bogusevic hit .296 with 12 HR and 57 RBI for Lehigh Valley in 118 games, and .259 with 2 HR and 5 RBI for Philadelphia in 22 games.
+He split between the 2015 season between the Triple–A Lehigh Valley IronPigs and the Phillies.
+Bogusevic hit .296 with 12 home runs and 57 RBI for Lehigh Valley in 118 games, and .259 with two home runs and five RBI for Philadelphia in 22 games.
 After being outrighted off the Phillies' 40-man roster, he became a free agent in October 2015.